sumicet/Playwright-Web3-Provider/readme.md

 ## Web3 Provider for Playwright

+### What does this do?

+Normally we get the ethereum provider from a wallet extension.
+Running tests in headless mode means we have no extensions installed => no ethereum provider.
+This script will inject a customized provider with a wallet that signs transactions automatically.
+It can:
+- send transactions
+- sign transactions
+- request accounts

+For now, it only works for Mumbai, but you can easily customize it to work for other chains by changing the `rpc url` and the `chain id` (`0x13881`).

+### How to setup?

 1. Initialize a var called `SECRET_RECOVERY_PHRASE` inside an .env file

 2. Run `npm run bundle` to compile `index.js` with webpack